CE-Programming/toolchain/docs/static/coding-guidelines.rst

 Here are the following things that should not be put in header files in C:

 - Function implementations.
 Only function prototypes should be put in header files.
 - Variable declarations.
-If you need to have a "global variable" (you don't), then the global variable should be declared in a *source* file and then included in the header using the *extern* keyword (e.g. :code:`extern global_variable[100];`).
+If you need to have a "global variable" (you likely don't), then the global variable should be declared in a *source* file and then included in the header using the *extern* keyword (e.g. :code:`extern global_variable[100];`).

 The reason you shouldn't do the above is that the :code:`#include` preprocessor command literally performs a copy/paste of one file into another.
 If a header is used in two different source files, then the function or variable will be duplicated *twice* (include guards cannot prevent this, they only prevent inclusion in a single source file!).
 Even worse is making the function/variable "static" in the header, which makes each file has its own implementation -- it will still compile, but it most certainly is not what you intended!
-If you ever see code or variables that are defined in a header, run far away.
+If you ever see code or variables that are defined in a header, run far away... or try to fix it.

 Avoid Global Variables
 ----------------------